mmichealjroberts/django-docker/README.md

 # django-docker
-My base Django project for easy Docker deployment.
+A base Docker setup for your Django web project.